-See the Processor Identification web site to identify if your processor is a boxed vs. an OEM processor.
-For Intel China boxed processors, please see the China Boxed Processor Identification Web site.
+If your system is newer than 3 years, you may go to the Intel Boxed Processor Verification Web site to identify if your processor is a boxed vs. an OEM processor.
+For Intel China boxed processors, please go to Intel China Boxed Processor Verification Web site.

 ||It is important to have both fan and processor markings when you contact Intel Customer Support.
 Specific fan/heatsinks are shipped with most processors, certain fan/heatsinks may not work with all processors.
 Mobile and Some Enthusiast SKUs (Unlocked Processors) do not ship with a fan/heatsink or Thermal Solution.|